tuyenshares/personal-website/content/post/imbalanced-dataset-sampling/index.md

 We can think about outliers for example.
 In the real world, data is pretty noisy - and this is what actually can differentiate fraudulent data from real-world data when looking for data manipulations in research papers ...
 Can these synthetic data reflect this noise?

 In a [2016 study](https://ieeexplore.ieee.org/document/7796926), MIT researchers were able to create a system that can automatically generate [synthetic data that gave the same results as real data](https://news.mit.edu/2017/artificial-data-give-same-results-as-real-data-0303) statistically speaking.
 In other words, they were able to inject some noise into the generated data.
+This was a quite big advancement.

-If it is so, I am still wondering about the unexpected.
-Some of the great innovations come from observing an unexpected phenomenon and I wonder whether these synthetic data would be able to model the unpredictable...
+Nevertheless, I am still wondering about the unexpected.
+Some of the greatest innovations come from observing an unexpected phenomenon and I wonder whether these synthetic data would be able to model the unpredictable...

-Ultimately, I think that being able to manufacture data was an incredible advancement for machine learning but it seems that, as a lot of new groundbreaking technologies, there is a need to be cautious and use them ethically.
+Ultimately, I think that being able to manufacture data is an incredible advancement for artificial intelligence and machine learning but it seems that, as with a lot of new groundbreaking technologies, there is a need to be cautious and use them mindfully.

-I am very new in the field and this is a very first time encounting this issue.
-I certainly not have the full picture ; these are only some preliminary thoughts I have had when working on my very first data science projects.
+I am very new in the field and this is my very first time doing machine learning and encountering this issue.
+I certainly do not have the full picture; these are only some preliminary thoughts I have had when working on this project.
 So if you have any thoughts on it, please feel free to share, I would love to learn more.

 You can find the full version of my [Jupyter notebook for the stroke prediction project](https://github.com/tuyenshares/predicting_stroke) in my data analytics repository [here](https://tuyenshares.github.io/).

+*This is the original article which has been subsequently shared [here](https://www.linkedin.com/in/nguyentranthanhtuyen/) and [here](https://medium.com/@tuyenshares).*